Elementary School Addition Algorithm

 Hardware provides an alternative model with natural parallelism.3

-The value of each bit in an n
+The value of each bit in an n-bit number is stored on a wire.

 Wires connect to circuits gates which transform the input to